kevinschmidtaudio/shure/README.md

     CONSOLE_IP = "192.168.10.12"

 Associate a specific Shure receiver with a specific channel on the mixing console by renaming the console channel as the same name as the Shure receiver.
 The text is case sensitive and only supports a max of 8 characters.
-Do not use parenthesis on the channel name.
+Do not use parenthesis or a colon in the channel name.